 An example of the operation principle is illustrated in Fig. 3.
-The light of a broadband light source (SLD) with short coherence length is split into two beams: an object beam and a reference beam.
+The light of a Superluminescent Diode (SLD) with short coherence length is split into two beams: an object beam and a reference beam.
 The object beam reflects from the object (sample), and the reference beam reflects off of a reference mirror.
 The two reflected beams are captured and recombined at the beam splitter.
 The superimposed beams are imaged by a CCD camera for processing.
-If the optical path for an object point in the measurement arm is the same as the optical path in the refrence arm, there is constructive interference, which results in a high intensity in the camera pixel of the respective object point, for all wavelengths in the spectrum of the SLD.
+If the optical path for an object point in the measurement arm is the same as the optical path in the reference arm, there is constructive interference, which results in high intensity in the camera pixel of the respective object point, for all wavelengths in the spectrum of the superluminescent diode.
 For object points having a different optical path, the interference is destructive, which results in a much lower intensity.
 In this way, the topolographical structure of the sample is converted to light intensity difference, and, therefore, to the CCD output signals, which are compiled and analyzed.

 One example of white light interferometry application is to measure the surface roughness on semiconductor wafers .

-The chromatic dispersion and polarization mode dispersion (PMD) can be measured by using the large bandwidth, high power spectral density, and low ripple characteristics of SLDs.
+The chromatic dispersion and polarization mode dispersion (PMD) can be measured by using the large bandwidth, high power spectral density, and low ripple characteristics of Superluminescent Diodes.

-The Wavelength Division Multiplexing (WDM) Passive Optical Networks (PON) has been used and developed as one of the approaches for Fiber To The Home (FTTH) network systems .
-As a low-cost laser source at the Optical Network Unit (ONU) in such WDM PON systems, the Fabry Perot (FP) laser diode (LD) wavelength is locked to a selected wavelength channel of the broad-band Amplified Spontaneous Emission (ASE) source..
-Fig. 4 shows an architecture for upstream transmission employing wavelength-locked FP LDs .
+The Wavelength Division Multiplexing (WDM) Passive Optical Networks (PON) have been used and developed as one of the approaches for Fiber To The Home (FTTH) network systems.
+As a low-cost laser source at the Optical Network Unit (ONU) in such WDM PON systems, the Fabry Perot (FP) laser diode (LD) wavelength is locked to a selected wavelength channel of the broad-band Amplified Spontaneous Emission (ASE) source.
+Fig. 4 shows an architecture for upstream transmission employing wavelength-locked FP LDs.
 A broad-band ASE source (such as SLD) with an optical circulator is located at the central office.
 The broad-band ASE is transmitted to the remote node where an Arrayed Waveguide Grating (AWG) slices the ASE spectrally.
 The spectrally sliced ASE is injected into the FP LD located at the ONU.